What is the Shelf Life of Spices and Herbs?

 If spices and herbs are kept as we have discussed the shelf life will be as follows:

-• Whole spices and herbs leaves and flowers will keep 1 - 2 years.
+- Whole spices and dried herbs, leaves and flowers will keep 1 - 2 years.

-• Seeds will keep 2 – 3 years and roots will keep 3 years.
+- Seeds will keep 2 – 3 years and whole roots (i.e. ginger root or galangal root) will keep 3 years.

-• Ground spices and herb leaves and seeds keep 1 year.
+- Ground spices and herb leaves keep 1 year.

-A good practice to follow is to purchase high quality dried herbs and spices in small quantities so that you can easily use them up in reasonable period of time.
+A good overall practice to follow is to only purchase high quality dried herbs and spices, from reliable suppliers, in small quantities so that you can easily use them up in reasonable period of time.